 Organic farms use 70 percent less energy than industrial farms, and since they don’t use pesticides they help preserve ground water.
 The farming techniques of organic farms build topsoil and don’t contribute to erosion.

 Solar power is a renewable, silent and natural resource.
 Solar power is non-polluting and does not emit greenhouse gases or carcinogens into the air.
 In 2010, Organic Meadow producers worked together to install solar panels on their properties under the Microfit program.
 Currently there are about 25 solar panels on grain and dairy farms across the province that provide renewable energy to the grid to displace energy produced by less sustainable sources.
-The solar panels in our co-operative displace approximately 280 tonnes of CO2 emissions per year by producing about 460 MWh of electricity per year.
+The solar panels displace approximately 280 tonnes of CO2 emissions per year by producing about 460 MWh of electricity per year.